rapid7/metasploit-framework/How-to-parse-an-HTTP-response.md

-This document talks about how to parse the response body in the cleanest way possible.
+This document talks about how to parse an HTTP response body in the cleanest way possible.

 ## Getting a response